The Complexity of Network Satisfaction Problems for Symmetric Relation Algebras with a Flexible Atom: Proof of the Result

+If the first item of the theorem is satisfied then the operation $f$ is a Siggers polymorphism of $\mathfrak{O}$ and the statement follows by the Propositions \ref{prop:canon poly=type struc} and \ref{tractabilityB}.

 Assume therefore that the first item in the theorem does not hold.
-We may assume that $\mathfrak{B}$ has a binary injective polymorphism.
-Otherwise, $\mathfrak{B }$ has by Lemma \ref{lemma:not(2) implies no symm} no $\{s,\id\}$-symmetric polymorphism and therefore all polymorphisms of $\mathfrak{B}$ are $\{s,\id\}$-canonical according to Lemma \ref{lemma: no a id symm implies a id canonical}.
-Lemma \ref{lemma: a id canonical implies sym or projections} implies that all polymorphisms are projections on $\{s,\id\}$.
-This means also that the atoms $s,\id \in A_0$ satisfy the second item.
-The NP-hardness follows by Proposition \ref{binaryinjectionNPhard}.

-The existence of a binary injective polymorphism implies by Corollary \ref{injectivecanonical poly} the existence of a canonical binary injective polymorphism $g$.

-By Theorem \ref{trivialsubalgebraO} there exist elements $a_1,a_2\in A_0$ such that the subalgebra of $\Pol(\mathfrak{O})$ on $\{a_1,a_2\} $ contains only projections.
-It holds that $\id \not\in \{a_1,a_2\}$, since $g$ is a witness that $\id$ can not be in the domain of a subalgebra that contains only projections.
-Therefore, there exists no canonical polymorphism that is $\{a_1,a_2\} $-symmetric.
-By Proposition $\ref{partiallysymm}$ there exists also no $\{a_1,a_2\} $-symmetric polymorphism.
-Since there exists a binary injective polymorphism we can apply Proposition \ref{lem3.3} and get that all polymorphisms of $\mathfrak{B}$ are $\{a_1,a_2\} $-canonical.
-The last step is to show that all polymorphisms of $\mathfrak{B}$ behave like projections on $\{a_1,a_2\} $.
+By Corollary \ref{trivialsubalgebraO} there exist elements $a,b\in A_0$ such that the subalgebra of $\Pol(\mathfrak{O})$ on $\{a,b\} $ contains only projections.
+It holds that $\id \not\in \{a,b\}$, since $g$ is a witness that $\id$ can not be in the domain of a subalgebra that contains only projections.
+Since all operations from $\Pol(\mathfrak{O})$ are projections on $\{a,b\} $ there exists no canonical polymorphism of $\mathfrak{B}$ that is $\{a,b\} $-symmetric.
+By Proposition $\ref{partiallysymm}$ there exists also no $\{a,b\} $-symmetric polymorphism of $\frak B$.
+Since $\frak B$ has a binary injective polymorphism we can apply Proposition \ref{lem3.3} and get that all polymorphisms of $\mathfrak{B}$ are $\{a,b\} $-canonical.
+The last step is to show that all polymorphisms of $\mathfrak{B}$ behave like projections on $\{a,b\} $.

-Assume for contradiction that there exists a ternary, $\{a_1,a_2\} $-canonical polymorphism $m$ that behaves on $\{a_1,a_2\} $ like a majority or like a minority.
-By Corollary \ref{partialto global:majomino} there exists a canonical polymorphism that is also a majority or minority on $\{a_1,a_2\} $ (Here we use again the existence of an injective polymorphism).
-This contradicts our assumption that $\Pol(\mathfrak{O})$ is trivial on $\{a_1,a_2\} $.
-We get that every polymorphism of $\mathfrak{B}$ does not behave on $\{a_1,a_2\} $ as an operation from Theorem \ref{post} and therefore must behave as a projection on $\{a_1,a_2\} $ by Theorem \ref{post}.
-Thus, $\HSPf(\{\Pol(\mathfrak{B }) \} )$ contains a $2$-element algebra whose operations are projections and $\csp(\mathfrak{B}) $ is NP-hard, according to Theorem \ref{theo:hardness} . \end{proof}
+Assume for contradiction that there exists a ternary, $\{a,b\} $-canonical polymorphism $m$ that behaves on $\{a,b\} $ like a majority or like a minority.
+By Corollary \ref{partialto global:majomino} there exists a canonical polymorphism that is also a majority or minority on $\{a,b\} $ (here we use again the existence of an injective polymorphism).
+This contradicts our assumption that $\Pol(\mathfrak{O})$ is trivial on $\{a,b\} $.
+We get that every polymorphism of $\mathfrak{B}$ does not behave on $\{a,b\} $ as an operation from Post's theorem (Theorem~\ref{post}) and therefore must behave as a projection on $\{a,b\} $ by Theorem \ref{post}.
+Thus, $\HSPf(\{\Pol(\mathfrak{B }) \} )$ contains a $2$-element algebra whose operations are projections and $\csp(\mathfrak{B}) $ is NP-hard, according to Theorem \ref{theo:hardness}. \end{proof}